CHAPTER 264a. OWNERS AND OPERATORS OF HAZARDOUS WASTE TREATMENT, STORAGE AND DISPOSAL FACILITIES

 (4) A phased deposit collateral bond as provided in § 264a.157 (relating to phased deposits of collateral).

-(b) The Department prescribes and furnishes the forms for bond instruments.
+(b) The Department will prescribe and furnish the forms which shall be used for bond instruments.

 (e) Bonds will be reviewed for legality and form according to established Commonwealth procedures.